Capitalism's Moral Economy

 From business and its social responsibilities to how moral ideas change business organization, my research probes the moral economy of capitalism.

-Exploring how historical actors sought to make business fairer and more socially responsible suggests possibilities for the present
+Exploring how historical actors sought to make business fairer and more socially responsible suggests possibilities and lessons for the present

 Market Morality and its History

-Explore my new article in the journal Enterprise & Society that links moral ideas with the campaign for law reform in England during the 1840s and 1850s.
-The modern corporation with limited liability emerged from these efforts in 1855 along with the legal recognition of co-operatives in 1852.
+A commitment to market morality and fairness can lead to surprising changes.
+Explore my new article in the journal Enterprise & Society that links moral ideas about fair competition with the campaign for law reform in Britain during the 1840s and 1850s.
+The modern corporation with limited liability emerged in Britain from these efforts in 1855 along with the legal recognition of co-operatives in 1852.